The future

 The planned connection to Germany’s hydrogen core network will enable us to transport our hydrogen efficiently and reliably to wherever it is needed.

-Currently, Hanseatic Hydrogen is preparing the approval documents for the project.
-This year, we are focusing on additional engineering efforts and selecting an EPC partner for the electrolysis and high-voltage technology.
-Construction of the electrolyser is scheduled to begin in late 2026.
-Every step brings us closer to our goal of successfully advancing the energy transition and ensuring a secure energy supply for industrial customers.
-By doing so, we will strengthen Germany’s standing as an industrial hub.
+Hanseatic Hydrogen is currently preparing the approval documents for the project.
+This year, our focus is on further engineering and selecting the general contractor for electrolysis and high-voltage technology.
+Construction of the electrolyzer is scheduled to begin at the end of 2026.
+Every step brings us closer to our goal of successfully shaping the energy transition and guaranteeing the energy supply for industrial customers.
+In this way, we are strengthening Germany as a business location.

 100